Posts

 And lastly, YOUR BACKPACK – duh!

-Choose a backpack that’s right for you.
+Yes, this is the most crucial item on the list so be sure to check out our backpack vs. suitcase blog for additional help, but here are some key tips to remember: Choose a backpack that’s right for you.
 Be sure that it’s easy to carry and see if you can even get it properly fitted before you leave.
 Based on personal experience, I recommend a backpack vs. a suitcase when travelling Southeast Asia.
 Being that I knew I’d be travelling to Australia after my time spent in Asia, I went for a hybrid of the two and look how cool I ended up looking….not.
+Most roads in Southeast Asia aren’t meant for suitcases, and the more off the beaten path you get the more you will find this true.
+Invest in a good backpack and you can’t go wrong.

 Things you can leave at home: